-Hardwick uses the DfE approved ‘Maths No Problem’ scheme throughout KS1 and KS2, supporting consistency of progression and approach.
+Hardwick Primary uses the DfE approved ‘Maths No Problem’ scheme from FS2 up to Year 6, supporting consistency of progression and approach.
 Within lessons, new concepts are shared within the context of an initial related problem, which children are encouraged to discuss in pairs/groups.
 This initial problem solving activity prompts discussion and reasoning, as well as promoting an awareness of mathematics in relatable real life contexts that link to other areas of learning.
-In KS1, these problems are almost always presented with objects (concrete manipulatives) for children to use.
-Children may also use manipulatives in KS2.
+In FS2 and KS1, these problems are often presented with objects (concrete manipulatives) for children to explore.
+Children also use manipulatives in KS2.
 Teachers use careful questioning to draw out children’s discussions and reasoning.
 The children are then led through strategies for solving problems.
 Independent learning provides the means for all children to develop their fluency further, before progressing to more complex related problems.

 Times Tables Rock Stars

 A wide variety of strategies are used to develop children’s fluency in mathematics, increasing their speed and accuracy.
 One aspect this includes the use of Times Table Rock Stars (TTRS).
 From Year 2 up to Year 6, children will be given their own username and password so that they are able to access TTRS from both school and home.
 Although multiplication tables are only one part of mathematics, they are fundamental, as many areas of mathematics use multiplicative relationships and these are hard to fully grasp without fluent recall of the multiplication tables.

 Please see below our curriculum progression grid for Mathematics detailing how our children progress through knowledge and skills from Nursery to Year 6:

 https://ttrockstars.com – your child (between Year 2 and Year 6) will have their own login details to access TTRS at home so that they are able to practice their times tables